 The wheels on the quantum classic are all terrain so you can use the same tyres across any surface.
 We’ve been using them on the pavements and across a muddy park and have no issues at all.
 The two rear tyres are pneumatic (air-filled) and the travel system comes with its own pump should you need to pump up the tyres for any reason which can be easily stowed away in the basket of the pushchair in it’s own dedicated holder.
 The two front tyres can swivel making it easier to go around corners yet can be locked when needed.
 All the wheels are removable for easy cleaning, storage and transporting (in the boot of the car).

-The Quantum Classic is easy to assemble and take apart.
-We live in a small terraced house so space is at a premium, therefore we’ve been removing the bassinet and folding up the chassis on a daily basis to make space in our hallway.
+The Diono Quantum Classic is easy to assemble and take apart.
+We live in a small terraced house so space is at a premium.
+Therefore we’ve been removing the bassinet and folding up the chassis on a daily basis to make space in our hallway.
 It’s really simple to remove the bassinet as is folding down the chassis with its super compact nesting fold.
 I’ve folded quite a few in my years as a parent and this is one of the easiest.
 It folds down quite small so it would fit into the boot of my car easily.
-The bassinet should be removed before folding the chassis yet when using it with the toddler seat, you don’t have to remove the seat to fold it up!
+The bassinet should be removed before folding the chassis.
+However, when using it with the toddler seat, you don’t have to remove the seat to fold it up!

-The pushchair is compatible with the Diono Radius infant car seat (sold separately) so can be used as a complete travel system.
+The pushchair is compatible with the Diono Radius infant car seat (sold separately).
+This can be used as a complete travel system.
 It’s good to know the pram comes with adapters as standard should you already be using the radius infant car seat.

 What we love